-This blog was created by Ronni Bennett, a former writer and producer for radio and television.
+Ronni Bennett, a former writer and producer for radio and television, created the Time Goes By blog.
 She started the blog after years spent researching what it’s actually like to grow old.

 The “mother superior of elderblogging” is updated regularly with reader-submitted stories about both the joys and challenges of getting older.